 Conversely, here’s what could happen if you neglect your social well-being:

-- 59% greater risk of mental and physical decline (source)
+- 59% greater risk of mental and physical decline (USCF)

-- Development of brain biomarkers associated with Alzheimer’s (source)
+- Development of brain biomarkers associated with Alzheimer’s (NCBI)

-In an effort to keep you away from social isolation and from the downward spiral toward loneliness and depression, I’ve researched the reports and read through the data to simplify for you the top five reasons why being social is good for your health.
+In an effort to keep you away from social isolation and from the downward spiral toward depression and fighting loneliness, I’ve researched the reports and read through the data to simplify for you the top five reasons why being social is good for your health.

 Here they are in no particular order: